 Writing and Activism

-Students in this course will explore principles of document design through critical analysis and practical application.
-Students will generate multimedia documents through iterative drafting and revision cycles that incorporate usability feedback.
-Course readings will examine professional design theory and practice.
-Texts include: Kimball and Hawkins, Document Design: A Guide for Technical Communicators; Lupton, D.I.Y.: Design It Yourself.
+Students in this course will explore rhetorical principles of document design through critical analysis and practical application.
+Students will generate multimedia documents through iterative drafting and revision cycles.
+Course readings will explore design theory and practice, focusing particularly on the various perspectives and affordances embedded in commercial and open-source design software.

 Introduction to Linguistics

 What can language tell us about ourselves and our communities?
 In this introductory linguistics course we will address how language reveals important aspects of our social identities.
-Students will produce language podcasts as a means of exploring sociolinguistic topics such as language and gender; language and sexuality; code-switching; language shift; language variation; ethnic and regional dialects; and bilingual and multilingual education.
-Through reading, analyzing, and presenting on contemporary linguistics issues, students will gain the necessary foundation for further work in the field.
-The course will culminate in an independent research project presented at the end of the semester.
+As a member of this class you will conduct original research and produce a language podcast.
+You might choose to explore sociolinguistic topics such as language and gender; language and sexuality; code-switching; language shift; language variation; ethnic and regional dialects; and bilingual and multilingual education.
+Through reading about a range of approaches to studying language in the field, you will gain the necessary foundation for analyzing contemporary social issues that matter to you.
+Required text: Finegan’s Language: Its Structure and Use, 6th ed.

 Shakespeare: Early Plays/Poems